Gualala – Point Arena

 Where – We’re heading to the Sonoma-Mendocino Coast.
 We’ll explore the recently dedicated Point Arena-Stornetta Unit of the California Coastal National Monument and the iconic Point Arena Lighthouse; walk along the bluffs of The Sea Ranch, observing wildflowers, beaches, harbor seals and rock formations, as well as take a seaside look at the unique architecture; and (fingers crossed) visit the soon to be opened Jenner Headlands access or Salt Point State Park (bluff trails or the Pygmy Forest and Prairie).

-Lodging – Now is the time to book your accommodations at either of our two Tri-Nighter inns in Gualala.
+Lodging – Accommodations are at either of our two Tri-Nighter inns in Gualala.
 The rates are approximately $125/night at either.
 Decide on staying at the Breakers Inn (, 707-884-3200) or the Gualala Country Inn (, 707-884-4343).
 At the Breakers, our group reservation for our Tri-Nighter rate is under the “Oakmont Hiking Group”; at the Country Inn, it’s under “Osterland”.

 Meals – Monday night’s dinner will be pizza at the Coast Life Support Headquarters (aka, the ambulance house).
 Details on our group farewell dinner are still being finalized.
 Both inns offer a continental breakfast.
 On the day we hike Sea Ranch, you have the option of a no-host lunch at The Sea Ranch Lodge or brown bagging it.
 More info on local restaurants and other local attractions to come.